FreshKernel/kraft-sync/README.md

 ## About

-Let's say you're running a Minecraft server and every time you add, remove, update a mod, resource-pack, or shader, each player has to make the changes manually each time you do it or let's say you're changing the server address, the players have to manually update it in the game.
+Let's say you're running a Minecraft server and every time you add, remove, or update a mod, resource pack, or shader, each player has to make the changes manually each time you do it or let's say you're changing the server address, the players have to manually update it in the game.